jqwik-team/jqwik-vavr/README.md

 - io.vavr.control.*
 -->

----
-**NOTE**
-More collections and data structures will be implemented in later versions.
-In Version 1.0.0 should all data structures.
+_More collections and data structures will be implemented in later versions.
+In Version 1.0.0 should all data structures._
----

 ## Usage